Identification of COVID-19 mortality patterns in Brazil by a functional QR decomposition analysis: Data

 where $\lambda$ is a roughness penalty coefficient and $D^2$ denotes the second order derivative.

 For the basis in Eq.~\ref{basis}, a truncated Fourier cosine series \cite{davis1989} was adopted, i.e.,

-This basis was chosen because of its stability, ease of computation, and orthonormality on the interval $[0, T]$, which facilitates the QR decomposition in Section \ref{sec-fQR}.
-A B-spline basis system was also tested, but it tended to produce a poorer fit at the extremes of the mortality curves.
-Optimal values of the basis size $K$ and the roughness penalty coefficient $\lambda$ were determined by minimizing the sum of the generalized cross validation measure (GCV) for each $f_k$ function \cite{FebreroBande2012, Ramsay1997}, which produced $K = 20$ and $\lambda = 10^{3.5}$ (Fig.~\ref{gcv}).
+This basis was chosen because of its stability, ease of computation, and orthonormality on the interval $[0, T]$, which facilitates the QR decomposition.
+A basis size of $K=20$ was selected by visual inspection of the results.
+Further, the optimal roughness penalty coefficient $\lambda$ was determined by minimizing the sum of the generalized cross validation measure (GCV) for each $f_k$ function \cite{Ramsay1997}, which produced $\lambda = 10$.

 Fig.~\ref{fData} shows all data in functional form and one example comparing the functional form to the original discrete data.
 The resultant functions are visually smooth and approximate well the original data, without weekly or short-term fluctuations.